 [email protected]:Jamie White:HR

-The entire block of text above is what you would insert inside of a Complex Combo Field’s Values property.
+The entire block of text above is what you would insert inside a Complex Combo Field’s Values property.

 Setting a Default Value

 For most other Field types, you can set an Initial Value for the Field to automatically default to.
-Setting a default value for a Complex Combo is a little different, but nearly as simple.
+Setting a default value for a Complex Combo is a little different but nearly as simple.

 In your Values property, find the value you want your Complex Combo to default to when is associated filtered by value is selected.
 Append :default to this value.